Yunlong-He/AILab/env/prepare_ngc.md

 Before pulling images, consider to check dependencies like driver version, you can get detail information about the image here: https://docs.nvidia.com/deeplearning/frameworks/pytorch-release-notes/rel_19-12.html#rel_19-12

+On my machine, I need to use rel_19-10.

+To run PyTorch docker environemnt, use following command: docker run --gpus all -it --rm -v `pwd`/mnist:/mnist nvcr.io/nvidia/pytorch:19.10-py3